pokt-network/pocket-network-protocol/utility/README.md

     Servicer--Validate Signature-->Servicer
 ```

-Similar to to the [incognito sampling section of the Fisherman Protocol](#334-incognito-sampling) section, Ring Signatures enable the Servicer to validate the signed request.
+Similar to to the [incognito sampling section of the Watcher Protocol](#334-incognito-sampling) section, Ring Signatures enable the Servicer to validate the signed request.
 This enables permissioned (w/ a Portal) and permissionless (w/o a Portal) operations to co-exist, without being mutually exclusive, and without the Servicer needing knowledge of the Application's current mode of operation.

 ```mermaid
 ---